Song Jian: Other programs

 As the director of the State Science and Technology Commission, Song was in charge of China's science and technology policies.
 He oversaw the Spark Program, which aims to popularize scientific knowledge and technology to benefit common people, the Torch Program, which encourages scientists to commercialize their scientific discoveries, and the 863 Program, which aims to stimulate the development of high-tech research in China.
 He also launched the Xia–Shang–Zhou Chronology Project to determine a more accurate chronology of the earliest dynasties in Chinese history.

 Honours and awards

 Song Jian is an academician of both the Chinese Academy of Sciences and the Chinese Academy of Engineering.
 He is a foreign member of the US National Academy of Engineering, the Russian Academy of Sciences, and the Royal Swedish Academy of Engineering Sciences.
-He is also a member of Euro-Asian Academy of Sciences and the International Academy of Astronautics.
+He is also a member of the Euro-Asian Academy of Sciences and the International Academy of Astronautics.